Corn and Parmesan Pasta

 - Step 7

 Meanwhile, finish the corn sauce: Fully submerge your immersion blender into the pot of corn and blend to a smooth sauce.
-Alternatively, scoop a third of the sauce into a blender, cover the top with a kitchen towel instead of the lid, and blend until smooth, repeating the process until all the sauce is blended.
+Alternatively, scoop a third of the sauce into a blender, cover the top with a kitchen towel instead of the lid (this will help release steam), and blend until smooth, repeating the process until all the sauce is blended.
 Heat the corn mixture over low heat and add the Parmesan in four batches, letting it melt into the sauce.
 Taste and season with more salt and pepper as preferred.

 - Step 8